kidaak/pleiades-dump/README.rst

 Location tables have additional columns:

+avgRating: numeric
+  The average of all user ratings of the significance of this location relative to its peers.

 geometry: string
   Geometry and coordinates in GeoJSON format

 featureTypes: string
   Comma-separated list of feature types such as "settlement, temple"

+numRatings: numeric
+  The number of user ratings (see also 'avgRating' above).

 pid: string
   Unique identifier for the place container within the site